What is the Knee Knacker?

 - Pre-race refreshments and trail briefing.

-- Post-race awards ceremony and full dinner banquet (1 ticket only — additional tickets may be purchased for a small fee).
+- Post-race awards ceremony and catered food (1 ticket only — additional tickets may be purchased for a small fee).

 - Eleven well-stocked aid stations.

 - 40-49 men & women